SaveItAll/saveitall-app/README.md

 ## Why is this app not on Google Play?

-Google Play has lots of policies in place that make it difficult to distribute "downloader" apps.
-There are a lot of them already, but most of them are by anonymous developers.
 For now, you can download the APK directly from this repo.
 I may upload to Google Play in the future.

 ## Is this app available on iOS?

 The app has been developed in Flutter, so it can be built and run on iOS as well.
-However similar policies on the App Store are painful to deal with.
 I may upload an unsigned IPA in the future that you can side load.

 ## How to download?